coronel08/Web-Dev-Bootcamp/YelpCamp/README.md

 * MongoDB and Mongoose as a database

-The goal is to make a web app similar to yelp that allows campsites and rv parks to be reviewed and rated.
+The goal is to make a web app similar to yelp that allows campsites and rv parks to be reviewed and rated. <br>
+Make sure to create .env file with our cloudlare information

 ## Table of Contents